Facts

 • Fevers

-• Rarely, anemia or bruising from low blood counts secondary to tumor in the bone marrow
+• Anemia or bruising from low blood counts

 Share: